-Throughout the month of February in 2016, STG presents American Traditions: Black Music, Dance, Film, and More…, featuring an array of programs honoring American traditions and the art of African Americans.
-Beginning February 4th, STG and the Northwest African American Museum (NAAM) present Funky Congregation: A Lime Kiln Club Field Day Celebration, as a precursor to the upcoming screening of the silent film, Lime Kiln Club Field Day.
-The legacy of Motown is honored by three special events including Seattle Rock Orchestra’s The Music of Motown at The Moore Theatre on February 6th, an intergenerational sing-a-long Motown Across the Years, and a conversation presented by STG and KBCS 91.3 exploring the significance of black radio and its influence on Motown.
-The Paramount’s February 22nd screening of Lime Kiln Club Field Day presents recently discovered century-old footage of Bert Williams and the first black cast to be featured in a full-length film.
-Rounding out the celebration is Spectrum Dance Theater’s Dance, Dance, Dance, a trio of dance works by Donald Byrd, which will run February 25-28th at the Moore.
-Throughout the month, Re:definition, a new project in the Paramount Theatre’s lobby bar, will be on display.
-This art gallery for local visual artists will feature an inaugural exhibit focusing on black artists that will launch on January 29th.
+Throughout the month of February in 2016, STG presented American Traditions: Black Music, Dance, Film, and More…, featuring an array of programs honoring American traditions and the art of African Americans.
+Beginning February 4th, STG and the Northwest African American Museum (NAAM) presented Funky Congregation: A Lime Kiln Club Field Day Celebration, as a precursor to the screening of the silent film, Lime Kiln Club Field Day.
+The legacy of Motown was honored by three special events including Seattle Rock Orchestra’s The Music of Motown at The Moore Theatre on February 6th, an intergenerational sing-a-long Motown Across the Years, and a conversation presented by STG and KBCS 91.3 exploring the significance of black radio and its influence on Motown.
+The Paramount’s February 22nd screening of Lime Kiln Club Field Day presented recently discovered century-old footage of Bert Williams and the first black cast to be featured in a full-length film.
+Rounding out the celebration was Spectrum Dance Theater’s Dance, Dance, Dance, a trio of dance works by Donald Byrd, which ran February 25-28th at the Moore.
+Throughout the month, Re:definition, a new project in the Paramount Theatre’s lobby bar, was also on display.
+This art gallery for local visual artists featured an inaugural exhibit focusing on black artists.

 Re:definition Gallery Launch Party

 Friday, January 29, 2016 from 7 pm to 9 pm – The Paramount Theatre Lobby Bar